 The Vietnamese C&MA Church was a pivotal part of my upbringing; in 1988, my father immigrated from Greece, where our family was sponsored, to become the pastor of the church in Boston.
 Growing up, I was able to encounter Jesus in deeper spaces through my culture.

 As I stand in Pastor Nguyen’s office, I recognize that his collaborative leadership and faith set in motion a spiritual growth in the midst of rampant Vietnamese migrations.
-The values of perseverance and eternal hope have helped build the faith that weaves into my time in college, and in the
+The values of perseverance and eternal hope have helped build the faith that weaves into my time in college, and in the workplace today.

 To hear his story, I ask him to start at the beginning of the timeline.